input-output-hk/plutus-pioneer-program/docs/week6.rst

 We also want to support the second use case, the case where the seller can retrieve the ADA tokens in the case that they no longer want to do the swap.
 If we don't support this case, the ADA could be locked there forever, if nobody ever decides to make the swap.

 This second case is the condition we check in the validator.
-If the seller themselves signs the transaction, there are no further constraints.
+If the seller themselves signs the transaction, there are no further constraints - we don't need to check the oracle or anything else - the seller can just get back their lovelace.

 .. code:: haskell